broadinstitute/2023_12_JUMP_data_only_vignettes/index.md

 ## Getting Started with JUMP

 What is the purpose of this website?
 To provide up-to-date info on everything JUMP-related.
-We aim to minimize friction for developers, technical writers and biologists to produce and access novel insights and tools.
+We aim to minimize friction for developers, technical writers, and biologists to produce and access novel insights and tools.
 We aim to make this the one-stop shop for the vast majority of JUMP questions, be it computational or biological.

 ## Choose Your Own Path